AdobeDocs/graphql-mesh-gateway/src/pages/mesh/basic/create-mesh.md

 Edge meshes are resilient and performant because they exist closer to the origin of your query, in over 330 locations in 120 countries.
 This means that your queries can hit a server that has not initialized your mesh, causing a cold start.

-If you are using an API platform or a GraphQL client, add the [`Connection: Keep-Alive`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Keep-Alive) header to your requests.
+If you are using an API platform or a GraphQL client, add the [`Connection: keep-alive`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Keep-Alive) header to your requests.
 This header keeps the connection to the server open for future requests, which can significantly improve performance because it ensures you are hitting a warm cache.
 Using this header also prevents the unnecessary repetition of several steps of the [HTTP handshake](https://developer.mozilla.org/en-US/docs/Web/HTTP/Connection_management_in_HTTP_1.x).

 <InlineAlert variant="info" slots="text"/>

-Some platforms and command-line tools, such as cURL, do not respect the `Connection: Keep-Alive` header.
+Some platforms and command-line tools, such as cURL, do not respect the `Connection: keep-alive` header.
 Consider [priming your mesh](../best-practices/performance.md) to improve performance.

 ## Create a mesh from a source